 - Finances in place.
 Make sure your finances are in place.
 If you're buying with cash, make sure the funds are readily available.
 If you're using auction finance make sure it's all pre-agreed.
 (Related: Can you buy an auction property with a mortgage?
 (And how?)

 - Decide on your maximum bid.
 You need to set a ceiling price for yourself.
 Auctions are great at making us get carried away in the moment, so set a price limit beforehand and stick to it.
 (REMEMBER to check the auction terms and legal pack to identify any additional costs).

-Let's say you've done all that.
+Let's say you've done all your usual pre-auction prep.
 What's next?